 * For the midday report, please click

-** In offshore trading, the won was quoted at 1,228.8 per dollar, up 0.4% from the previous day, while in non-deliverable forward trading its one-month contract was quoted at 1,225.6. ** In money and debt markets, June futures on three-year treasury bonds rose 0.04 points to 110.98.
+** In offshore trading, the won was quoted up 0.5% at 1,192.5 per dollar, while in non-deliverable forward trading its one-month contract was also quoted at 1,192.5.

 ** The most liquid 3-year Korean treasury bond yield rose by 1.4 basis points to 0.853%, while the benchmark 10-year yield rose by 2.1 basis points to 1.409%. ($1 = 1,192.4400 won) (Reporting by Jihoon Lee; Editing by Rashmi Aich)